bobstine/lang_C/export/README.txt

 	Fitted value (prediction if the case is not included) Response variable

+Notice that predicted values for *all* cases are in the column labeled "fit."
+For cases used in the model estimation, these are fitted values from the regression.
+For cases that were not used in the regression, these are predicted values.

-These are followed by columns that hold the values of the explanatory variables as constructed and used in the modeling.
+These first four columns are followed by columns that hold the values of the explanatory variables as constructed and used in the modeling.
 Any explanatory variables used in the regression are here, including copies of any input variables as well as variables such as interactions formed as part of the modeling.